As countries restart, WHO warns about lack of virus tracing

 India reported its biggest daily increase in cases Monday even as it prepared to resume train service.

-Perry reported from Wellington, New Zealand.
+Hinnant reported from Paris, Cassidy from Atlanta.
 Associated Press journalists around the world contributed.